-During the course of the Head Start program day, breakfast and lunch will be served.
+During the course of the Head Start program day, breakfast and lunch (and snack where applicable) will be served.
 Head Start gives special attention to the food requirements of children.
+Water will be offered to the children throughout the school day.
 Children are encouraged to eat and experiment with new foods.
 Food is not used as a reward or a punishment.
-All staff is expected (and any other adult present is encouraged) to eat with the children and converse with them.
+All staff is expected (and any other adult present is encouraged) to eat at the table with the children and converse with them.
 Mealtime is a happy, pleasant experience for all.
 The meals are planned to provide children the opportunity to become familiar with different foods, and experience a variety of food shapes, textures and colors.
-Meals are served family-style.
+Per Head Start standards, meals are served family-style.
 We encourage the children to try all meal components with the appropriate portion sizes.
+Seconds will be offered to children after they try other items from their tray.
 Meals are not served family-style at the centers located in school districts.

 Food allergies (form NUT 019) and religious food exemptions (form NUT 016) will be accommodated.
-Head Start requires forms to be completed for both accommodations by a physician.
+IVEDC Head Start requires forms to be completed for both accommodations by a physician.